Naufal4965/CocroachPlay-Tugas/README.md

 # CocroachPlay-Tugas
-Cocroach will randomly spawn to various directionsC Click the cocroach to unalive it >:)
+Cocroach will randomly spawn to various directions Click the cocroach to unalive it >:)